ACB-Applications/.github/README.md

 # .github
-Special repository for the application of README.md that introduces the organization.
+Special repository to store the organization's instruction and presentation files for the public.